CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Could have multiple circuits producing the same observable, so can get extra shots/precision for free

-This measurement partitioning is built into the :py:meth:`get_operator_expectation_value` utility method, or can be used directly using :py:meth:`pytket.partition.measurement_reduction()` which builds a :py:class:`MeasurementSetup` object.
-A :py:class:`MeasurementSetup` contains a list of measurement :py:class:`~pytket.circuit.Circuit` s and a map from the :py:class:`QubitPauliString` of each observable to the information required to extract the expectation value (which bits to consider from which :py:class:`~pytket.circuit.Circuit`).
+This measurement partitioning is built into the :py:meth:`~pytket.bacekends.Backend.get_operator_expectation_value` utility method, or can be used directly using :py:meth:`pytket.partition.measurement_reduction()` which builds a :py:class:`~pytket.partition.MeasurementSetup` object.
+A :py:class:`~pytket.partition.MeasurementSetup` contains a list of measurement :py:class:`~pytket.circuit.Circuit` s and a map from the :py:class:`QubitPauliString` of each observable to the information required to extract the expectation value (which bits to consider from which :py:class:`~pytket.circuit.Circuit`).

 .. jupyter-execute::